 Cons of Coding Bootcamps

 - Limited to tech careers.
 If you are thinking of going back to college, a coding bootcamp will only be an option if you want a career in technology.
-Coding bootcamps can get you a job in data science, software development, and cyber security, among other tech jobs.
+Coding bootcamps can set you up for jobs in data science, software development, and cyber security, among others.

-- The appeal for a degree.
-There are still some companies that require potential employees to have a degree.
-Postsecondary school diplomas are often seen as more reputable.
+- The appeal for a college degree.
+There are still some companies that require candidates to have a college degree.

 - Fast-paced schedule.
 The short time it takes to complete a coding bootcamp may be a disadvantage to you if you need a little longer to grasp a concept or have a full-time job.
 Depending on your schedule, you can opt for a full-time, part-time, or self-paced program.